 21 Starters get hurt including Britt Hager

-Bret Stafford records have been surpassed by Vince Young and Colt McCoy but as of 1986 Bret has record for single season yards gained and pass completions .
+Bret Stafford records have been surpassed by Vince Young and Colt McCoy but as of 1986 Bret had the record for single season yards gained and pass completions .

-All coaches must deal with internal politics, powerful Alumni, and fanatical fans.
+All coaches must deal with internal politics, powerful Alumni, wealthy donors, and fanatical fans.
 Unfortunately for Coach Akers there was an unusually large number of the UT faithful that never thought Fred Akers deserved to be head coach at UT.
+Akers was perceived as a people person and charismatic and Akers was not.
+Royal had a warm personality and was down home folksy.
+Akers had more reserved personality that was sometimes interpreted as cold and arrogant.
+I knew Coach Akers and neither is true.
+It is just hard to replace a legend in sports.
+Longhorn sports is full of coaches that struggle to replace a legend.

 Regardless of all the undercurrents during his reign, Coach Akers does a great job as head coach of UT.
-He is 1 of 3 (out of 28) coaches in the history of Longhorn football to win a conference championship his first year as head coach.
-He produces three of the best teams in College football history (1977, 1981, and 1983) These teams have a combined record of 32-3-1 and two of these teams play for the national championship .
-In addition, he has 3 other teams that win 9 or more games.
-At Other Universities he would have been celebrated for these accomplishment- but not at Texas.
+He has a 86-31-2 record , two SWC titles, three top 5 national rankings, 6 teams that win 9 or more games, and 9 bowl appearances.
+He produces three of the best teams in College football history (1977, 1981, and 1983) and these three teams combine for a 32-3-1 record.
+Two of these teams play for the national championship, and 3 teams win 9 or more games.
+At Other Universities he would have been celebrated for these accomplishment, but not at Texas.

-Coach Akers is finally ridden out of town by the amateurs.
+Coach Akers is finally ridden out of town by the amateurs and a few indiscretions in NCAA non-compliance that hurt recruiting.

 "that's what coaching has in common with the world's oldest profession.
 It's not the long hours that get you; it's the amateur competition.